anuragweb2/stangerstown/README.md

 2. **Match Found**: Uses Realtime Presence to see if anyone else is waiting.
 3. **P2P Connection**: If a waiter is found, connects instantly via PeerJS.

-## 🛠️ Environment Variables

-The project comes pre-configured for instant deployment.
-You only need to set `API_KEY` (Google Gemini API) in your Vercel project settings if you want the "AI Chat" mode to work.

 ## 📦 Tech Stack

 - **React / Vite** (Frontend)
 - **Supabase Realtime** (Signaling/Lobby)
 - **PeerJS** (WebRTC P2P Data)
 - **TailwindCSS** (Styling)
-- **Google Gemini** (AI Persona)